kolanharsha9/NLP_FinalProject-Group1/README.md

-# Welcome to All Resume Solutions
+# Welcome to Resume Navigator

 This repository provides comprehensive solutions for all your resume-related needs.
 Our tools are designed to assist both job seekers and hiring teams in various aspects of resume creation, analysis, and evaluation.